 Pediatric Critical Care Fellowship Program

-The Pediatric Critical Care Medicine Fellowship was established at the University of Tennessee Health Science Center at Le Bonheur Childrens Hospital in 1981 and is fully accredited by the Accreditation Council for Graduate Education (ACGME), most recently in April 2009.
+The Pediatric Critical Care Medicine (PCCM) Fellowship at the University of Tennessee Health Science Center and Le Bonheur Children's Hospital was established in 1981.
+The three year PCCM fellowship program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and meets all eligibility requirements for the PCCM sub-board of the American Board of Pediatrics.

 Our Clinical Facilities

-Le Bonheur Childrens Hospital sponsors Pedi-Flite, our specialized transport team that provides ground, rotary wing, and fixed-wing transport for patients referred to the hospital.
+Le Bonheur Children’s Hospital sponsors Pedi-Flite, our specialized transport team that provides ground, rotary wing, and fixed-wing transport for patients referred to the hospital.
 Pedi-Flite is staffed 24/7/365 by a dedicated team of critical care nurses, respiratory therapists and emergency medical technicians.
-In 2009, there were over 2000 patients transported by the team which covers a 150-mile radius by ground and rotary wing, and further afield by fixed wing.
+Our team provides expert pediatric care to an area which covers a 150-mile radius by ground and rotary wing, and further afield by fixed wing.
+Our trainees have the opportunity to provide medical control for transported patients being directly admitted to the PICU.

 Department of Pediatrics